Curb Your Enthusiasm: Awards and nominations

 The series received 55 Primetime Emmy Award nominations, winning twice: Outstanding Directing for a Comedy Series for Robert B. Weide for "Krazee-Eyez Killa" in 2003, and Outstanding Single-Camera Picture Editing for a Comedy Series for Steven Rasch for "Palestinian Chicken" in 2012.
 The series received eleven nominations for Outstanding Comedy Series.
 Larry David received seven nominations for Outstanding Lead Actor in a Comedy Series.
 Cheryl Hines received two nominations for Outstanding Supporting Actress in a Comedy Series.
 Shelley Berman and Michael J. Fox each received a nomination for Outstanding Guest Actor in a Comedy Series.
 The series also received ten nominations for Outstanding Directing for a Comedy Series.
 The ninth season received four nominations at the 70th Primetime Emmy Awards, for Outstanding Comedy Series, Larry David for Outstanding Lead Actor in a Comedy Series, and Bryan Cranston and Lin-Manuel Miranda each for Outstanding Guest Actor in a Comedy Series.
 The tenth season was nominated for Outstanding Comedy Series at the 72nd Primetime Emmy Awards, and the series received three further nominations in technical categories.

 The series also received five Golden Globe Award nominations (in 2003 and 2006) and won for Best Television Series – Musical or Comedy in 2003.
-Larry David was nominated for three Golden Globes for Best Performance by an Actor in a Television Series – Musical or Comedy in 2003, 2005, and 2006.
-It was nominated for four Screen Actors Guild Awards, two for Larry David and two for the ensemble cast.
-It was nominated six times for the Producers Guild of America Award, winning twice in 2003 and 2005.
-It was nominated for eleven Directors Guild of America Awards, winning twice for Bryan Gordon for "The Special Section" in 2003 and Robert B. Weide for "Palestinian Chicken" in 2012.
-It was nominated five times for the Writers Guild of America Award, winning once in 2006.
+Larry David was nominated for three Golden Globe Awards for Best Actor – Television Series Musical or Comedy in 2003, 2005, and 2006.
+It was nominated for four Actor Awards, two for Larry David for Outstanding Performance by a Male Actor in a Comedy Series as well as two Outstanding Performance by an Ensemble in a Comedy Series.
+It was nominated six times for the Producers Guild of America Awards for Best Episodic Comedy, winning twice in 2003 and 2005.
+It was nominated for eleven Directors Guild of America Awards for Outstanding Directorial Achievement in Comedy Series, winning twice for Bryan Gordon for "The Special Section" in 2003 and Robert B. Weide for "Palestinian Chicken" in 2012.
+It was nominated five times for the Writers Guild of America Award for Television: Comedy Series, winning once in 2006.